• Skip to primary navigation

 Where: Fuji Five Lakes

-Obviously, when starting off we have to include visiting Mount Fuji.
+When starting we have to include visiting Mount Fuji.
 It’s easily one of the best things to do in Japan whether you are going for viewing pleasure or for hiking to the summit during the summer months.
 If you want to view Mt.
 Fuji from a distance you can do so from any of the Fuji five lakes.
 The most popular lake to visit is Kawaguchiko where a number of ryokan, hotels, and shops line the streets.

 2. Walk Down Takeshita Street in Harajuku